Army aborts Boko Haram attack at checkpoint

 Nigerian troops on Monday repelled an attack by suspected Boko Haram insurgents at a security checkpoint few kilometres away from Maiduguri.

-The attack it was gathered occurred at about 5: 30 PM, at Moloi area, on the outskirts of the city.
+The News Agency of Nigeria (NAN) gathered that the incident occurred at about 5: 30 PM, at Moloi area, on the outskirts of the city.

 The insurgents were said to have torched some houses and vandalized vehicles on Maiduguri-Damboa-Biu Road.